Spa Chemistry Questions

 If you are not sanitizing the spa, it can become a health risk.
 When there is no sanitizer in the spa some bacteria can double every 20 minutes in the spa, this leaves the bathers open to infection.
 Maintaining a proper sanitizer level and water balance will protect you and your family making it a healthy and safe soaking environment.

 If water balance is not dealt with properly multiple things can happen to the spa including, scale and staining, colored or cloudy water, corrosion of the spa shell and the spa equipment.
 These examples are what can happen to the spa.
 Improper water balance can also affect you, the bather.
 Improper water balance can lead to eye and skin irritation and improper sanitation can lead to infections.

 Oxidizer is a shock that contains no chlorine.
 Sanitizer is the chlorine or bromine that gets put into the spa.
 Dependent on what system you are using makes the sanitizer levels vary.
 If you are on a Nature 2 system (mineral system) you will only use chlorine at start-up and then use an Oxidizing Shock before and after use of the spa.
 You will ALWAYS use the Oxidizing Shock more often in a spa.

 When spa water goes cloudy (dependent on how cloudy the spa water is.
-If it is just a smidge cloudy try adding more oxidizer and if that does not bring your sanitizer up add sanitizer.)
-If it is really cloudy, the best thing to do is to use a system flush then drain the spa.
+If it is just a smidge cloudy try adding more oxidizer and if that does not work, add sanitizer.)
+If it is really cloudy, the best thing to do is to use a system flush on the spa then, drain the spa.

 When your spa water goes cloudy this is an indicator that the sanitizer has been overwhelmed or that the water balance is off.

-It will be difficult to get the water back from cloudy and the amount of chemicals you will use will not be worth it.
+It will be difficult to get the water back from cloudy and the amount of chemicals you will use will not be worth the money.
 It is easier to dump it and start with fresh water.